 As the son of a Polish immigrant David told his family history which echoed an experience common to many who settled in Bedford.
 He was able to describe the experience of working in the factory and also give us a unique point of view from the top of the organisation.

-Our film entitled The Bricks That Built a Community will be shown at the Journey from Bunyan to the Brickworks exhibition, looped with two John Bunyan Museum films where schoolchildren talk to former brickworkers.
+Our film entitled The Bricks That Built a Community is part of the Journey from Bunyan to the Brickworks exhibition, looped with two John Bunyan Museum films where schoolchildren talk to former brickworkers.

 Invisible Folk is delighted and proud to have received a grant from the Arts Council for the making of this film.

-The Higgins Bedford Museum are holding an open day on Saturday 25th May 2019 to promote the 6 month Journey from Bunyan to the Brickworks exhibition and asked Invisible Folk to help run it.
+The Higgins Bedford Museum held an open day on Saturday 25th May 2019 to promote the 6 month Journey from Bunyan to the Brickworks exhibition and asked Invisible Folk to help run it.

-Jon Bickley will interview two former senior managers at the Brickworks in front of an audience which we hope will include many former workers.
-This short initial interview will be followed by a question and answer session.
-All of this will be filmed and provide the museum with first hand testimony for their archive.
+Jon Bickley interviewed two former senior managers at the Brickworks in front of an audience which included many former workers.
+The short initial interview was followed by a question and answer session.
+All of this was filmed and will provide the museum with first hand testimony for their archive.

-Invisible Folk are also organising a festival of folk music in the beautiful courtyard at the entrance to the museum.
-Ten folk acts ranging from a solo unaccompanied singer to a seven piece folk ‘choir’, uilleann pipes, violins and guitars will all feature.
-The singers featured in the film Marisa, Jack & Davy and Jack in a Barrel will sing songs about the Brickworks and Pete Castle will sing some of the songs he collected in Bedfordshire.
+Invisible Folk organised a festival of folk music in the beautiful courtyard at the entrance to the museum.
+The weather was glorious and we had 10 folk acts ranging from a solo unaccompanied singer to a seven piece folk ‘choir’, uilleann pipes, violins and guitars all featured.
+The singers in our film Marisa, Jack & Davy and Jack in a Barrel sang songs about the Brickworks and Pete Castle performed Bedfordshire songs he collected while living in the area.

 For more details about the musicians and their music follow this link

-On the day Invisible Folk will provide a small PA system and stage management making this a completely self-contained festival.
+On the day Invisible Folk provided a small PA system and stage management making this a completely self-contained festival.